 ELONCITY is rewriting the relationship between people and energy, ushering in a new era that could dramatically lower emissions and shift energy ownership away from power stations into the hands of the community.

 In early 2017, residents in San Juanico, a fishing community located on the west coast of Mexico’s Baja California Peninsula, welcomed their very own microgrid.
-A localised network of electricity production complete with storage system, it’s power arrived via their rooftops – specifically, through a PV system made up of dozens of solar panels that generate clean power from the sun.
+A localised network of electricity production complete with storage system, it’s power delivered via their rooftops – specifically, through a PV system made up of dozens of solar panels that generate clean power from the sun.
 That energy churned out during sunlight hours is now stored in an intelligently networked battery energy storage system (BESS) installed in each premises, meaning it can either be used immediately to power electronic appliances or saved for later.
 Any energy surplus can be shared or sold to other community members through DCBus, a private network that manages electricity flow in the community, and a blockchain-powered virtual trading platform.

 Underlying this new energy infrastructure is blockchain project ELONCITY.
 “It is a model for planning, constructing and operating community-based renewable microgrids that allow members of an ELONCITY community collaborate to exchange and share their locally produced renewable energy to fulfil most, if not all, of the community energy need,” the initiative’s founder Andy Li begins.
 Named after renowned tech entrepreneur and innovator Elon Musk, ELONCITY carries the same ambition – to accelerate the world’s transition towards a low carbon, sustainable and equitable energy future.
 “We want to unleash the community renewable microgrid potential to attain universal access to safe, reliable, affordable, sustainable and equitable electricity services,” he explains.